 Natalie Parde, Adam Hair, Michalis Papakostas, Konstantinos Tsiakas, Maria Dagioglou, Vangelis Karkaletsis, and Rodney D. Nielsen.
 Grounding the Meaning of Words through Vision and Interactive Gameplay.
 In

 Proceedings of the 2015 International Joint Conference on Artificial Intelligence.
 Buenos Aires, Argentina, July 25-31, 2015.

 As a side project, I worked on developing a domain-general approach to sarcasm detection.
 I trained my sarcasm detection model using tweets that had been self-tagged by Twitter users as either #sarcasm (the positive class) or #happiness, #sadness, #anger, #fear, #disgust, or #surprise (the negative class; it was assumed that these tweets expressed emotion but in a non-sarcastic way), and applied it to sarcastic and non-sarcastic Amazon product reviews.
 I developed a variety of syntactic and semantic features for the task, including those based on word and sentence polarity, those based on pointwise mutual information, and those based on two different bag-of-words models.
 I experimented with models trained only on tweets, only on product reviews, on a combination of the two, and on a combination of the two with an added domain adaptation transformation step, finding that the latter approach worked best and outperformed prior sarcasm detection work that learned only from in-domain data.
-More information about this project can be found here:
+More information about this project, as well as a comprehensive error analysis, can be found in the following papers:

 Natalie Parde and Rodney D. Nielsen. #SarcasmDetection is soooo general!
 Towards a Domain-Independent Approach for Detecting Sarcasm.
 In